Salus-Games/Ad-Network-Package-for-Unity/README.md

 No more steps needed to work

 ### iOS ###
-1. In xcode navigate to Build Phases-> Link Binary with Libaries, click the + and add StoreKit.framework
+1. In xcode navigate to Build Phases-> Link Binary with Libaries, click the + and add the following if they are not added

+* AdSupport
+* AudioToolbox
+* AVFoundation
+* CoreGraphics
+* CoreTelephony
+* MessageUI
+* StoreKit
+* SystemConfiguration

+2. Add the -ObjC linker flag to your Other Linker Flags in Build Settings.

 Contact: support@salusgames.com